Shuffle regularization for multiple Eisenstein series of level $N$: Fourier expansion for multiple Eisenstein series of level

 for $a\in\ZZ/N\ZZ$ and $\tau\in\HH$. \end{dfn}

 Bouillot (\cite{Bouillot}) proved that any multitangent fuction can be written as a $\QQ$-linear sum of products of MZVs and monotangent functions.
-In the case of level $N$, multitangent function can be reduced into monotangent function.
+He actually treated $\ast$-regularized colored multitangent function.
+The following lemma can be obtained as a corollary of his result (\cite[Theorem 6]{Bouillot}) in the convergent case.

 \begin{lem} For $n_1,\dots,n_r\ge2$ and $a_1,\dots,a_r\in\ZZ/N\ZZ$, we have

 where $n=n_1+\cdots+n_r$. \end{lem}